aidanboyne/BCM/_posts/2023-08-11-TTM_F2_MedicalError.md

     - Cognitive errors: Faulty knowledge, data gathering/synthesis

+Error prevention and recognition should occur at level of
+ - the individual physician
+ - the team
+ - systems-based approaches

 Rule of thumb - look at the behavior, not the outcome.
 Following procedure in system of care provides safety net to catch rare mess-ups.